miloyip/nativejson-benchmark/README.md

 For simplicity, on Linux/OSX users can simply run `make` (or `make CONFIG=release_x32`) at project root to run 4-10 above.

-Boost and POCO need to be installed by user manually.
+Some libraries, such as Boost, POCO, V8, etc., need to be installed by user manually.

 ## Sample Results